Relational superposition measurements with a material quantum ruler: The quantum ruler as a position measurement device

 \subsection{Quantum measurement scheme for superpositions of positions}

-While the ruler exhibits a large quantum uncertainty in its dipole displacements for a strongly coupled ion that is initially in a superposition of localised site states $i_1$ and $i_2$ (see Fig. \ref{precision2}), it is not possible to distinguish such a state by measurements of the ruler alone from alternatively having the ion in a mixture of the localised site states $i_1$ and $i_2$; as discussed in Sec. \ref{sec:ToyMeas}, we necessarily require a joint measurement that acts on both the ion system and ruler.
+While the ruler exhibits a large quantum uncertainty in its dipole displacements for a strongly coupled ion that is initially in a superposition of localised site states $i_1$ and $i_2$ (see Fig. \ref{precision2}), there is no difference between these $\langle \varphi_n\rangle$ and $\delta\varphi_n$ outcomes and those for an equal mixture of corresponding ion position states.
+Consequently, it is not possible to distinguish such a state by measurements of the ruler alone from alternatively having the ion in a mixture of the localised site states $i_1$ and $i_2$; as discussed in Sec. \ref{sec:ToyMeas}, we necessarily require a joint measurement that acts on both the ion system and ruler.
 We define such a joint quantum measurement through the projector $\hat{\Pi}^* = \ket{\Psi^*}\bra{\Psi^*}$, where